aimms/user-guide/aimms-ide/MINOS/Advanced/SubspaceTolerance.rst

-(Here :math:`\| Z^T \|` is the size of the largest reduced-gradient among the superbasic variables.)
+(Here :math:`\| Z^T g\|` is the size of the largest reduced-gradient among the superbasic variables.)

 A smaller value of :math:`t` is likely to increase the total number of iterations, but may reduce the number of basis changes.
-A larger value such as :math:`t = 0.9` may sometimes lead to improved overall efficiency, if the number of superbasic variables has to increase substantially between the starting point and an optimal solution.
+A larger value such as :math:`t` = 0.9 may sometimes lead to improved overall efficiency, if the number of superbasic variables has to increase substantially between the starting point and an optimal solution.